Level Up with ML Vulnerability Identification: Leveraging Domain Constraints in Feature Space for Robust Android Malware Detection: Interpreting Domain Constraints in the Feature Space

-Beyond just preserving the semantics, robustness-to-preprocessing and plausibility constraints further require the adversarial example $z'$/$x'$ to be similar to a realizable program in the problem/feature space.
-For this reason, in the feature space, we should ensure that $x'$ keeps all features relatively strongly dependent in order to achieve a similar feature representation to that of an executable Android app.
-Considering relatively strong feature dependencies is sufficient because they capture the most important feature dependencies.
-Specifically, to satisfy the robustness-to-preprocessing constraint in the problem space, it is ensured that preprocessing operators cannot remove unnecessary content (e.g., unused permissions) that has been added to $z$ during generating $z'$~\cite{b17}.
-Similarly, in the feature space, we ensure that there are no removable added features that appeared in $x'$ by keeping the features that have a relatively strong dependency on each added feature.
+To satisfy the robustness-to-preprocessing constraint in the problem space, it is ensured that preprocessing operators cannot remove unnecessary content (e.g., unused permissions) that has been added to $z$ during generating $z'$~\cite{b17}.
+Similarly, in the feature space, we ensure that there are no removable added features appearing in $x'$ by keeping the features that have a relatively strong dependency on each added feature.
+In other words, a specific feature $f_j$ in $x'$ is regarded as a removable feature that represents an unused unit $u_j$ in $z'$ when none of its dependent features appears in $x'$.
 Moreover, to satisfy the plausibility constraint in the problem space, $z'$ is ensured to be plausible under manual inspection~\cite{b17}.
 Similarly, in the feature space, we ensure that $x'$ looks plausible when the feature representation is inspected.